 - 1 cup shredded Mexican blend cheese

-- 4 bell peppers, halved lengthwise
+- 4 red or green bell peppers, halved lengthwise

-- 2 cups cooked brown rice
+- 1 cup (dry) brown rice

-- 1/2 yellow onion, chopped
+- 1/2 yellow onion, diced

 - 1/3 cup cilantro loosely packed

-- 1 tablespoon cumin
+- 2 teaspoons cumin

 - 1 teaspoon chili powder

 - 1 teaspoon garlic powder